Autism

-Each Autistic person has their own strengths and difficulties.
-For example, in a pre-school child you may notice differences in play, delays in language and difficulties interacting with their peers.
-In older children and young people they may have difficulties forming lasting friendships, need longer to process language or have difficulty understanding facial expressions.
-They may engage in repetitive behaviours, find unexpected changes distressing or suffer with sensory overload.
+Autism is one form of neurodivergence.
+Each autistic person has their own unique strengths and challenges.
+For example, in a pre-school child you may notice differences in play, language development and interaction with their peers.
+In older children and young people, they may have differences in social interaction, need longer to process language or misinterpret non-verbal communication.
+They may have particular passions or interests, preference for routines or differences in sensory experiences.

 Autism Central is a new programme commissioned by NHS England.
 It aims to help families and carers learn more about autism, and the support available to them by signposting to useful resources and learning.